Ridiculous2d/Cookbook/recipes/southwest-chicken-power-bowl.md

 ---

+# Prep Order

+- Gather ingredients.
+- Preheat oven to **425°F**.
+- Start brown rice.
+- Season chicken.
+- Bake chicken.
+- Slice vegetables.
+- Start quinoa.
+- Roast vegetables.
+- Shred cheddar.
+- Drain and rinse beans.
+- Allow cooked ingredients to cool.
+- Assemble freezer bags.

+---

 # Sunday Meal Prep

+1. Gather all ingredients and equipment.

-1. Preheat oven to **425°F**.
+2. Preheat oven to **425°F**.

-2. Cook brown rice according to package directions.
+3. Start the brown rice according to package directions.

-3. Toss diced peppers and onions with olive oil spray, salt and pepper.
-4. Roast vegetables for **20–25 minutes**, stirring halfway.
-5. Mix chicken with olive oil and seasonings.
+4. Pat the chicken dry.
+Toss with olive oil, chili powder, cumin, smoked paprika, garlic powder, salt, and pepper until evenly coated.

-6. Bake chicken for **20–25 minutes** or until it reaches **165°F**.
+5. Place the chicken on one half of a sheet pan and bake for **20–25 minutes**, or until the internal temperature reaches **165°F**.

+6. While the chicken is baking, dice the bell pepper and onion.

-7. Cook quinoa according to package directions.
+7. Once the rice is cooking, start the quinoa according to the package directions.

-8. Drain and rinse black beans.
+8. Toss the peppers and onions with olive oil spray, salt, and pepper.
+Spread them on the other half of the sheet pan (or a second sheet pan if needed).
+Roast for **20–25 minutes**, stirring halfway through.

-9. Shred cheddar from a block.
+9. Shred **3 oz** of cheddar cheese from a block.
+Portion **1 oz** into a small refrigerated container for each serving (or one container holding all 3 oz).

-10. Cool all cooked ingredients for 20–30 minutes before packaging.
+10. Drain and rinse the black beans.

+11. Allow the chicken, rice, quinoa, and vegetables to cool for about **20–30 minutes** before packaging.

 ---

 # Assemble Freezer Bags

-Each freezer bag contains:
+Place the following into **one** freezer bag:

+- ⅓ of the cooked chicken
-- ½ cup cooked brown rice
+- ⅓ of the cooked brown rice
-- ¼ cup cooked quinoa
-- ⅓ cup cooked chicken
+- ⅓ of the cooked quinoa
 - ⅓ cup black beans
+- ⅓ cup roasted peppers & onions
 - ⅓ cup corn
-- ⅓ cup roasted peppers & onions

-Repeat for all 3 servings.
+Repeat for all **3** servings.

 ---